 Orientation programs recognized by the University of Stuttgart

 In accordance with Section 3, Para.
 1, Nr.
-8 of the University of Stuttgart's Application and Enrollment Regulation, the University recognizes the following study orientation programs as meeting admission requirements for all undergraduate programs leading to the bachelor's degree.
+8 of the University of Stuttgart's Application and Enrollment Regulation, the University recognizes the following study orientation programs as meeting enrollment requirements for all undergraduate programs leading to the bachelor's degree.

 Exception: Technical Education B.Sc.
 (Technikpädagogik B.Sc.).
 In this case please use one of the general orientation tests or trainings.